jakobrosenberg/probs/README.md

 ### Custom Globals

-Probs lets use set your own globals or overwrite the included ones.
+**Probs** lets you set your own globals or overwrite the included ones.
 To do this, we use `setupFile`.
 Since each file runs in a separate worker, there's no risk of polluting the globals or prototypes of other test files.